10 minutes Reading time

 They are ranking well for lots of these keywords with informative title tags and the correct pages ranking.

-There are some key trends within our high competition and top opportunity keywords that could be excellent starting points for your keyword strategy in terms of pages to optimise for quick wins.
+Within the cruise industry analysis, there are some key trends within our high competition and top opportunity keywords that could be excellent starting points for your keyword strategy in terms of pages to optimise for quick wins.

 Look for keywords containing: